jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “This time, at least, I did not scorn her advice.
 I staggered to my feet and ran with her along the corridor and down a winding stair.
 The latter led to another broad passage, and just as we reached it we heard the sound of running feet and the

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 144

 shouting of two voices, one answering the other from the floor on which we were and from the one beneath.
 My guide stopped and looked about her like one who